-- (1) These Regulations have been drafted taking into consideration: - (a) Civil Code of the Republic of Kazakhstan (Special part). - (b) Patent law of the Republic of Kazakhstan. - (c) The Law of the Republic of Kazakhstan "On Trademarks, Service Marks, Geographical Indications and Appellations of Origin of Goods". - (d) The Law of the Republic of Kazakhstan "On the Legal Protection of Integrated Circuit Topologies". - (e) The Law "On Complex Business License" (franchising) - (f) The Law of the Republic of Kazakhstan "On the Protection of Selection Achievements". - (g) The Law "On approval of the Rules for registration of the transfer of the exclusive right, the granting of the right to use a trademark in the State Register of Trademarks". - (h) The Order of the Minister of Justice of the Republic of Kazakhstan "On approval of the Rules for registration of the transfer of the exclusive right, the granting of the right to use industrial property, open or compulsory license in relevant state registers" - (i) The Order of the Minister of Justice of the Republic of Kazakhstan "On approval of the Rules for registration of the transfer of the exclusive right, the granting of the right to use a selection achievement, open or compulsory license in the State Register of Selection Achievements. - (j) The Order of the Minister of Justice of the Republic of Kazakhstan "On approval of the Rules for registration of the transfer of the exclusive right, the granting of the right to use topologies in the State Register of Integrated Circuit Topologies" - (k) On the ratification of the Agreement on Common Principles of Regulation in the Field of Protection and Protection of Intellectual Property Rights. - (I) On the accession of the Republic of Kazakhstan to the Berne Convention for the Protection of Literary and Artistic Works. - (m) On approval of the Agreement between the Government of the Republic of Kazakhstan and the Government of the Republic of Azerbaijan on cooperation in the field of copyright and related rights protection. - (n) On the ratification of the International Convention on the Protection of the Rights of Performers, Producers of Phonograms and Broadcasting Organizations. - (o) Paris Convention for the Protection of Industrial Property. - (p) Madrid Agreement on the International Registration of Marks. - (q) On the accession of the Republic of Kazakhstan to the Treaty of the World Intellectual Property Organization on Performances and Phonograms. - (r) Annex 1c agreement on trade-related aspects of intellectual property rights.
+- (1) These Regulations have been drafted taking into consideration: - (a) Civil Code of the Republic of Kazakhstan (Special part). - (b) Patent law of the Republic of Kazakhstan. - (c) The Law of the Republic of Kazakhstan "On Trademarks, Service Marks, Geographical Indications and Appellations of Origin of Goods". - (d) The Law of the Republic of Kazakhstan "On the Legal Protection of Integrated Circuit Topologies". - (e) The Law of the Republic of Kazakhstan on Copyright and Related rights - (f) The Law "On Complex Business License" (franchising) - (g) The Law of the Republic of Kazakhstan "On the Protection of Selection Achievements". - (h) The Law "On approval of the Rules for registration of the transfer of the exclusive right, the granting of the right to use a trademark in the State Register of Trademarks". - (i) The Order of the Minister of Justice of the Republic of Kazakhstan "On approval of the Rules for registration of the transfer of the exclusive right, the granting of the right to use industrial property, open or compulsory license in relevant state registers" - (j) The Order of the Minister of Justice of the Republic of Kazakhstan "On approval of the Rules for registration of the transfer of the exclusive right, the granting of the right to use a selection achievement, open or compulsory license in the State Register of Selection Achievements. - (k) The Order of the Minister of Justice of the Republic of Kazakhstan "On approval of the Rules for registration of the transfer of the exclusive right, the granting of the right to use topologies in the State Register of Integrated Circuit Topologies" - (I) On the accession of the Republic of Kazakhstan to the Berne Convention for the Protection of Literary and Artistic Works. - (m) On the ratification of the International Convention on the Protection of the Rights of Performers, Producers of Phonograms and Broadcasting Organizations. - (n) Paris Convention for the Protection of Industrial Property. - (o) Madrid Agreement on the International Registration of Marks. - (p) On the accession of the Republic of Kazakhstan to the Treaty of the World Intellectual Property Organization on Performances and Phonograms. - (q) The Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).